God's Reward System

 “This verse is an absolute,” I explained to the students, “it leaves no doubt that we cannot lose our salvation through what we do wrong.
 There are some people whose works, the things they did as ministry while alive, will not survive against the things they did wrong.
 They will lose everything that was meant to be their reward for Eternity, but Paul makes it very clear that no matter what, no matter how bad their actions were, they will not lose their salvation!

 “This life,” I went on, “is a seed bed for Eternity.
 The sixty, seventy, ninety years that we live here on Earth are our one opportunity to set us up to do well In Eternity.
-There are people who have amazing ministries now, who are wealthy and have position, who will lose everything on Judgment Day because of the things they are doing wrong, but they won’t lose their salvation.
-Paul says that very clearly.
+There are people who have nothing in this lifetime, who are the poorest of the poor but who are doing the things God has set before them, who will be leaders in Eternity.”

-One of the students at Aganza Bible College was a well dressed, precisely spoken man in his forties.
+One of the students at Aganza Bible College was a well dressed, precisely spoken man in his late forties.
 Over time he had moved from the second row to the first row of chairs.
 To me that suggested that he was getting more interested and involved.
 He now spoke up.

 “What about what Paul writes in Galatians 5:19-21?”
 And he read the verses: